openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 - The new subcontroller is only intended to support clusters that use MachineSet backed node scaling.
 This is meant to be a user opt-in feature, and if the user wishes to keep their boot images static it will let them do so.
 - This does not intend to solve [booting into custom pools](https://issues.redhat.com/browse/MCO-773).
 - This does not target Hypershift, as [it does not use machinesets](https://github.com/openshift/hypershift/blob/32309b12ae6c5d4952357f4ad17519cf2424805a/hypershift-operator/controllers/nodepool/nodepool_controller.go#L2168).
-- This proposal only targets MAPI backed machinesets.
-It does not intend to support CAPI backed machinesets, but we hope to do so in a future release, perhaps with a seperate enhancement.

 ## Proposal